steharr/ms2-/README.md

 #### **Challenges Refining Cat AI Decision Making**
-When working on the Cat AI, I encountered an issue where the Cat was choosing to move in a disadvantagous manner when he encountered an obstacle.
+When working on the Cat AI, I encountered an issue where the Cat was choosing to move in a disadvantageous manner when he encountered an obstacle.
-If the Cat was blocked from moving along a particular axis, he would wrongly prioritise moving in a specific direction along the opposite axis e.g if the cat was blocked in the x direction, he would always take the option of going up on the y axis, even if going down was a better decision.
+If the Cat was blocked from moving along a particular axis, he would wrongly prioritise moving in a specific direction along the opposite axis e.g. if the cat was blocked in the x direction, he would always take the option of going up on the y axis, even if going down was a better decision.

 <img src="assets/documents/testing/notable_bug_obscured_ai.png" alt="cat ai decision making graphic" width="500"/>

 To correct this issue, I refactored the Cat AI and introduced logic which took into account the position of the Mouse so that the Cat would make better decisions.

 #### **Countdown Timer Speeding Up Bug**
 When I initially implemented the countdown timer on the game page, I encountered a bug while testing where the timer would speed up each time the user died or restarted a level.
 The timer was constructed using a `setInterval` method.
-Whenever the user died or chose to restart a level, the page wasnt reloaded and therefore the interval was not cleared.
+Whenever the user died or chose to restart a level, the page wasn't reloaded and therefore the interval was not cleared.
 In order to correct this issue, I stored the ID of the interval in a global variable called `timerInterval`.
 Whenever the game needed to be restarted or the user dies, the game will then clear the interval function that has this global ID variable using `clearInterval(timerInterval)`

 #### **Distance Calculation Function Not Consistent**
 In order to improve the Cat AI, I adjusted my `calculateDistance` function so that it could calculate the distance between two points along a specified axis.
-I used an if statement to calculate what coordinates need to be used for the required input. e.g. if the specified axis was equal to x, then only the x coodinates of each point needed to be used by the function.
+I used an if statement to calculate what coordinates need to be used for the required input. e.g. if the specified axis was equal to x, then only the x coordinates of each point needed to be used by the function.
 Originally this if statement contained two equal symbols in its syntax e.g. **(specifiedAxis == 'x')**.
 This was providing me unreliable results.
 I therefore changed the operator to a strict equals operator to correct this issue.

 <img src="assets/documents/testing/notable_bug_strict.png" alt="calculate distance function" width="300"/>

-### Javascript Validator Results
+### JavaScript Validator Results
-In order to validate the quality of my Javascript Code, I passed it through the [Jshint linter](https://jshint.com/) to ensure there were no major issues.
+In order to validate the quality of my JavaScript Code, I passed it through the [Jshint linter](https://jshint.com/) to ensure there were no major issues.

-When passed into the linter i received no error messages and 13 warnings.
+When passed into the linter, I received no error messages and 13 warnings.
 In the 13 warnings there were three warning types.
-Below details how these warnings were adressed:
+Below details how these warnings were addressed:

 * *Missing Semicolon*

    These were missed during development and were simple to fix.
-Since this was my first time coding a major Javascript project, it was inevitable that I would miss out on some semicolons.
+Since this was my first time coding a major JavaScript project, it was inevitable that I would miss out on some semicolons.

 * *Don't use extra leading zeros '00'*